 For example, excessive consumption of calcium, iron and vitamins A, C and E during pregnancy can cause harm to your unborn baby.9 Experts advise pregnant women to avoid taking more than twice the Recommended Dietary Allowances (RDA) of any nutrient.9

-Some of the herbs and concentrated extracts in green juice powders may also be risky for pregnant or breastfeeding women.11 There are herbs in green juice powders that are known to induce uterine contractions like aloe vera, alfalfa, licorice, and even rosemary tea.
+Some of the herbs and concentrated extracts in greens powders may also be risky for pregnant or breastfeeding women.11 There are herbs in green juice powders that are known to induce uterine contractions like aloe vera, alfalfa, licorice, and even rosemary tea.
 Others have been flagged as ingredients that you should discuss with your healthcare provider before taking.
 Those include licorice, ginseng, dandelion, hawthorn berry and barley.
 So if you are expecting or nursing, be sure to consult with your healthcare provider prior to adding a green juice powder to your daily routine.

 What to Look For in a Green Juice Powder if You’re Taking a Multivitamin